 Vintage clothes were only just becoming fashionable — disco culture, of course, was on the cutting edge.
 These unique vintage clothes allowed the personality of the disco dancer to stand out from the sea of spandex.
 Plus, the quality was much higher than modern synthetics.

 The vintage trend was not only for Americans.
 Shop owners in New York stayed open late on the weekends so that Europeans could shop vintage, too – and they did!

 For a vintage Disco, outfit try pairing a ’40s padded shoulder blouse with ’50s carpi pants, a ’50s beaded sweater with a crinoline “tutu” skirt and leggings, or a ’20s flapper dress with a men’s ’50s smoking jacket.

 Vintage lingerie, nightgowns, slips, and robes also made excellent disco outfits.
 Add accessories such as cat-eye glasses, 40s costume jewelry, and ’30s hats for more vintage “cool.”
 For men, Hawaiian shirts and jeans are very ’80s just as peg leg pants, skinny ties, and button-down shirts are icon to the 1950s.

 The bib front tuxedo shirt, cummerbund, and satin stripe pant was a vintage alternative to the ’70s ruffled shirt and leisure suit.

 1980s Disco Clothing

-If it all seems crazy looking back — well, it certainly was!
-Diana Mankowski puts it best: “Reflecting the idea that ‘discos are nothing if not a fantasy world, where you can change your identity by changing your costume,’ discotheques became places where glamour and fantasy reigned.”
-Disco was the rallying cry of a generation shaking loose midcentury propriety.
-It burned out before its time, but it sure left a beautiful corpse.
+If it all seems crazy looking back then — well, it certainly was!
+Diana Mankowski put it best: “Reflecting the idea that ‘discos are nothing if not a fantasy world, where you can change your identity by changing your costume,’ discotheques became places where glamour and fantasy reigned.
+Disco was the rallying cry of a generation shaking loose mid-century propriety.
+It burned out before its time, but it sure left a beautiful corpse.”